davidsilva824/study_PiC_effect/README.md

+This testing pipeline is part of the masters dissertation: "Exploring Grammatical Constraints with Large Language Models".

-Uses the surprisal package: https://github.com/aalok-sathe/surprisal/tree/main
+This testing pipeline for the PiC effect uses the surprisal package: https://github.com/aalok-sathe/surprisal/tree/main

 Run 'test_pic_model' files to obtain the results.

 Run 'mean_SD_suprisal_model' files to obtain the statistical analysis.

-Other heads or non_heads to be tested can be added to the respective csv files: list_type.csv
+The heads or non_heads to be tested can be changed in the respective csv files: list_type.csv

-TODO

-Add Pluralia Tantum
-Define function and make a single file to run it all maybe substitute the file opener with a function